KeithRieck/PixelStrip_CircuitPython/README.md

 Second, [download the latest CircuitPython libraries](https://circuitpython.org/libraries).
 This package will contain the latest `neopixel.mpy` library, and others.

 On your laptop, download [Visual Studio Code](https://code.visualstudio.com/) with the [CircuitPython](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) extension.
-Most of the CircuitPython tutorials use [Mu](https://codewith.mu/), which is a good choice.
-I choose to work mostly with Visual Studio Code, since that editor is supported by FIRST robotics.
+Most of the CircuitPython tutorials use the [Mu](https://codewith.mu/) editor, which is a good choice.
+I choose to work mostly with Visual Studio Code, since VSC is supported by [FIRST](https://www.firstinspires.org/) robotics.

 Now, copy the following libaries into the `lib` directory:
 * `neopixel.mpy`